Dabolus/portfolio-cartridge/README.md

 GBDK allows exporting to a variety of SM83 and Z80 based gaming consoles, so the idea would be to generate a working ROM for each of them.
-In the first phase of the implementation I'm focusing on having it working properly on a real Game Boy, but future targets will include:
+In the first phase of the implementation I'm focusing on having it working properly on a real Game Boy and Game Boy Color, but future targets will include:

 - Game Boy
 - Game Boy Color